BOMMANCHUAKHIL/PLOTLY_PROJECT/README.md

 # PLOTLY_PROJECT
-Visuvalization using plotly in colab using "Survey on Student Mental Health"
+Visuvalization  the "Survey on Student Mental Health" dataset on  plotly in colab using